The impact of Ontario’s digital divide

 Literacy practitioners know that limited access to technology can create insurmountable barriers for lifelong learners in Ontario.

-Learn more about the issue of access to technology and what digital exclusion means.
+Learn more about how to address the issue of access to technology.

-Digital Opportunities and Barriers for Ontario’s Vulnerable AdultsA blended learning approach is one that extends the application of adult learning principles to meet the changing needs of 21st-century life.
+Adult Education: The Missing Piece to Bridging the Digital DivideA blended learning approach is one that extends the application of adult learning principles to meet the changing needs of 21st-century life.

 Focusing on people rather than systems acknowledges that relationships are a key component of learning outcomes.